sheacon/song_seach_embeds/README.md

 # Semantic Song Search Embeddings
-- We allow the user to search for songs based on the inherent meaning in the song's lyrics.
-This approach goes beyond basic keyword matching to extract semantics independent of specific wording, connecting songs by topics described by the user in arbitrary detail.
+- Search for songs based on the meaning in the song's lyrics with cosine similarity of embedding vectors

-- We apply a pre-trained sentence transformer model on an extensive lyrics dataset to create embeddings for each song.
-These vector representations of natural language are compared in order to find songs similar in meaning to a user-supplied query.
+## Question: What is the value in music?
+Why do you listen to music?

+## Motivation
+- Songs are enjoyable when they express feelings or situations that have meaning for the listener
+- How can we allow listeners to find songs by semantics?

+## Solution / Deliverables / Demo
+- Compute lyrics embeddings with a variety of models
+- Find the similarity of the song by comparing to the user query embedding
+- GitHub repo, HuggingFace Space, HuggingFace Dataset

+## Embedding Models
+- Sentence Transformers
+  - all-MiniLM-L6-v2 (256 / 384)
+  - all-distilroberta-v1 (512 / 768)
+- OpenAI: text-embedding-ada-002 (8191 / 1536)
+- GloVe (\infty / 300)

 ## Talk Outline
 - Demo